-Hypoxic-ischemic encephalopathy (HIE) stems from brain damage due to oxygen deprivation.
+Hypoxic-ischemic encephalopathy (HIE) is caused by brain injury from not getting enough oxygen to the brain.
 A hypoxic-ischemic injury most commonly occurs at or around the time of birth.

 Jump to: